sg-developer-portal/doc-portal-publisher-guide/get-started.md

 1. Write and preview your documentation on your machine with tools such as [Docsify](/get-started?id=create-and-preview-markdown) for Markdown, and [ReDoc](/get-started?id=preview-oas) for OpenAPI
 2. Create a GitHub repository and push your documentation to it
-3. Log in to the developer documentation portal with your TechPass account
+3. Log in to the documentation service with your TechPass account
-4. Go through the guided publishing flow when you access **Publish documentation** in your product's page:
+4. Go through the guided publishing flow via the [publisher app](https://docs.developer.gov.sg/teamdocs/products).

 ## Quickstart